 How much homeowners insurance should you get?
-If you say, “I paid this much for my house, so that’s how much insurance I need,” you should know that how the market values your home and how an insurance company values your home are very different.
+If you say, “I paid this much for my house, so that’s how much insurance I need,” you should know that how the market values your home differs dramatically from how an insurance company values your home.

-Homeowners insurance doesn’t just insure your home.
+Homeowners insurance insures more than your home.
 The policy also protects you from loss of contents, as well as against liability.
 In fact, homeowners insurance really protects you from six forms of risk.

 What Homeowners Insurance Covers

-- Your Dwelling.
+- Dwelling Coverage.
 This is the protection you need to repair or rebuild your home in the event of a fire, vandalism, wind storm, lightning strike or other covered loss.
 The amount of coverage you need is the cost to rebuild your home, which may be very different from your home’s market value.

 - Other Structures.
 Generally, policies cover additional structures on the property—like sheds, detached garages, fences, etc.—up to 10% of the total insured amount on the primary home.
 Naturally, policy amounts can vary, so you’ll want to check the specifics of your coverage.

 - Personal Property.
 Your furniture, clothing, kitchen items, and belongings are generally covered in the event of damage or destruction.
 The key here is whether you want to insure everything for its cash value (what it’s worth in its current, used state) or its replacement cost.
 Most policies cap this coverage at 50-70% of your dwelling coverage.
-Note that artwork, jewelry, guns and collectibles are often excluded and require a separate policy.
+Note that artwork, jewelry, guns and collectibles are often excluded and require special protection to avoid insurance policy gaps.

 - Personal Liability.
 This protection covers you if you or members of your household cause bodily injury or property damage to others.
 Many policies provide $100,000; more is available.

 - Medical Payments.
 This covers medical bills if a visitor is accidentally hurt on your property.
-The typical policy limit is $1,000; more coverage is available.
+The typical policy limit is $1,000.
+Again, more coverage is available.

 Don’t DIY When Determining How Much Homeowners Insurance You Need